-Students must have a test performed at the designated laboratory during the stated testing period before progressing to each of the following levels; Level III and Level IV (a total of 2 tests).
-Tests are performed by a qualified agency or laboratory using standard procedures for maintaining chain of custody.
-Tested substances are; amphetamines, barbiturates, benzodiazepines, cannabinoids, cocaine, opiates and phencyclidine.
-Students are responsible for all costs associated with these tests (typically \$60.00).
+Students must have a test performed at the designated laboratory during the stated testing period before progressing to each of the following courses: NSG 311/312 and NSG 411/412.
+Tests are performed by a qualified agency or laboratory using standard procedures for maintaining chair of custody.
+Tested substances are: amphetamines, barbiturates, benzodiazepines, cannabinoids, cocaine, opiates and phencyclidine.
+Students are responsible for all costs associated with these tests.
 Students' results are sent directly to the Department of Nursing.
-Students with a positive result will be dismissed from the nursing major.
-Refusal to be tested will result in dismissal from the nursing major.
+Students with a positive result will be dismissed from the Nursing major.
+Refusal to be tested will result in dismissal from the Nursing major.